 The last few years I've been researching local (SF) natural history, especially about water politics, storms, lakes and streams that once existed in SF.
 I've been sharing my exciting research in various ways.

-I haven't got funding to make the most awesome idea happen: short sidewalk presentations.
+The funding is to make the most awesome idea happen: short presentations on public sidewalks.

 I see this as a series 10-minute shows lasting about 90 minutes in a public location where locals are the primary sidewalk users.
 It would be monthly for half a year, and longer if I can swing it.
 I would show pictures and maps and explain how the spot where they are standing came to be the way it is now, from being a pond, dune, etc. Some of these events would be after dark with slides projected onto a wall, and some just with printed posters in daylight.
 I've already scheduled a couple tests of the idea, using pictures I've already been using in my tours, and shouting instead of having a proper sound system.
 (Ouch on my voice!
 Bad for gathering a crowd.)